Derek Hatton: 2015 rejected application

 On 28 May 2015, it emerged that Hatton had attempted to rejoin the Labour Party on 9 May, two days after Labour's defeat in the 2015 general election.
 His application was rejected by Iain McNicol, the party's general secretary.

 In September 2015, Hatton endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 He wrote: "For the first time since the Eighties we have a clear choice between a Tory party supported by big business, and a Labour party based on the trade unions.
 This might sound very old fashioned, but it's simply a return to the obvious split that has always existed.
 It was artificially camouflaged under New Labour.
 It's an exciting time for the whole country, but I fear that the pressure which will be brought to bear from the 'New Labour dinosaurs' and from much of the media will be massive, and Jeremy Corbyn will need strength and support in abundance in order to resist it."

 In a BBC Newsnight broadcast on 27 July 2015 Hatton claimed not to be a property developer, and that he was a card-carrying member of the Labour Party.
 He supported the campaign of Jeremy Corbyn to lead the Labour Party.
 However, the Labour Party denied this, insisting instead that Hatton had been sent a membership card automatically but had not been permitted to join.

 At the end of January 2017, in an article for the Liverpool Echo, Hatton wrote that he had voted against Britain leaving the European Union in the membership referendum in June 2016: "I can't believe Corbyn is arguing for Labour MPs to vote with the most reactionary and xenophobic Tory government we've seen for a long time.
 This shows a real lack of leadership on his part and does now make me have serious doubts about him".

 2018 overturned successful application

 Hatton applied to rejoin Labour in September 2018.
 The application was approved in February 2019.
 He was suspended from the party on 20 February, just days after he was re-admitted, after an allegedly anti-Semitic tweet from 2012 came to light.
+The tweet in question read, "Jewish people with any sense of humanity need to start speaking out publicly against the ruthless murdering being carried out by Israel!"